Nexecis/INF2004-Embedded-Systems-Programming-T15/README.md

 - C/C++ development environment with `arm-none-eabi-gcc` compiler
 - CMake (version 3.12 or later)
 - FreeRTOS (bundled with this project)
-- Motor driver and encoders corresponding to the hardware setup in the code
+- Motor driver and encoders for motor control feedback
+- IR sensors for barcode recognition
+- Ultrasound sensors for obstacle detection and distance measurement
+- Appropriate connecting wires and resistors for sensor integration
+- Personal computer for compiling and uploading the firmware to the Raspberry Pi Pico W

 ### Installing